 It might be a fall or an accident that means that you can’t manage things yourself for a while.
 Perhaps the death of a partner or a problem with a carer has left you struggling to manage on your own for the first time.

 We think the best way to deal with this is to help you retain your independence as soon as possible so you can get on with your life.
-It might mean helping you get the confidence you need to care for yourself on your own or with a little help or to get about more easily, or to pay bills and manage your money.
+It might mean helping you get the confidence you need to care for yourself on your own or with a little help or to get about more easily, or work with you to enable you to pay bills and manage your money.

 We call this ‘reablement’ and you can find out more in our factsheet called FS 59 Social Care Reablement on the factsheets web page: www.devon.gov.uk/factsheets